RadheyaM/BookWyrm/README.md

 #### Search Bar
 A search can be initiated by clicking the search button or by pressing enter when the search bar is active.
 Any term can be searched, title, author etc.
 #### Update Button
 The update button refreshes the booklist and pinned cards if any changes were made.
-In the search results window the button text changes to "New Search", which takes the user back to the homepage and also refreshes the lists if any changes were made.
+In the search results window the button text changes to "New Search" taking the user back to the homepage and also refreshing the lists if any changes were made.

 <img src="documents/feature-images/desktop-homepage.webp" width="70%" height="70%">